 This AWS service is aimed at helping companies develop VR & AR applications in the easiest way possible.
 It allows customers to create a lifelike 3D environment that is full of virtual habitants.

-Besides the above products and solutions, AWS also provides Machine Learning and AI services, as well as services that allow customers to build blockchain networks and robotics applications.
+Besides the above products and solutions, AWS also provides Machine Learning (ML) and Artificial Intelligence (AI) services, as well as services that allow customers to build blockchain networks and robotics applications.
 So you can be sure that even your most innovative ideas may become a reality with AWS.

 AWS customers: success stories

-AWS is indeed a trusted cloud service platform with more than a million of satisfied customers, including such big brands as Expedia, Atlassian, GE, and Adobe.
+AWS is indeed a trusted cloud service platform with millions of satisfied customers, including big brands like Expedia, Atlassian, GE, and Adobe.
 So if you still have doubts if AWS can really make a difference, read these success stories for some inspiration.

 If you travel a lot, you’ve probably heard of Airbnb, a marketplace that connects property owners with travelers seeking for apartments or rooms to stay.
 The app was released in 2008 and now it has about 4.5 million places to rent in more than 81,000 cities worldwide.